Speaking

 School Author Visits

 I am available to speak to students in grades 4-12.
-(For adult programs see the left sidebar.)
-When speaking to children, I prefer groups of no more than 75 students, but I can make accommodations for larger groups.
-Below is a description of my basic presentation.
-Scroll down for information about my writing workshops.
+(See sidebar for information about adult programs.)
+When speaking to children in person, I prefer groups of no more than 75 students, but I can make accommodations for larger groups.
+Scroll down for information about my programs and writing workshops.
+I'm also available for virtual visits via Skype and Google Hangout.
+Contact me for details.

 Teachers: subscribe to Carmela's Creativity Newsletter to download a Teacher's Guide containing book-related student activities and discussion questions for Playing by Heart here.